 And practically anything else you'd imagine a multimodal chatbot trained on the entirety of the internet might be able to do.

-How to use Gemini on the web app
+How to use Gemini on the web or mobile app

 Go to gemini.google.com and log in with your Google account or sign up (it's free).